sohooo/k8s-playbooks/README.md

 events, pod logs (including CNI, kube-proxy, and CoreDNS), optional workload restarts, and workload manifests for reproducing failures in a test environment.

+When Longhorn is installed, trace kit gathers detailed diagnostics under `cluster/longhorn/`.
+It records high-level status tables for volumes, replicas, engines, nodes, share managers, and PersistentVolumes, captures the underlying custom resource manifests, and stores namespace events alongside `kubectl describe` output for every Longhorn pod.
+The role also tails pod logs grouped by component so you can quickly inspect manager, driver deployer, webhook, or instance manager activity.
+To help surface storage issues, the run highlights PersistentVolumes stuck in problematic phases (`Pending`, `Available`, `Released`, or `Failed`) or terminating and preserves both their manifests and `kubectl describe` output for root-cause analysis.
+Tune the behaviour with variables such as `trace_kit_capture_longhorn`, `trace_kit_longhorn_namespace`, `trace_kit_longhorn_status_commands`, `trace_kit_longhorn_resource_types`, `trace_kit_longhorn_trace_components`, and `trace_kit_longhorn_problematic_pv_phases`.

 #### Reproducing failed workloads in a test cluster

 1. Extract the generated tarball on your workstation: